 For more information about each specific orientation and transition program, visit the Orientation section.

 UNIV 101/UNIV 103 are two-credit seminar courses for first-semester first-year students.
 UNIV offers a blended course format, team-taught by a faculty member and a professional staff member.
 The course includes two primary components, one focusing on an interesting academic topic, with the second component devoted to new student transition topics.
 For more information about FYE Classes visit https://www.binghamton.edu/new-student-programs/resources/first-year-experience.html, or talk with a Professional Advisor or Orientation Advisor during summer Orientation.

 The Emerging Leaders Program (ELP) is a semester-long certificate program for entering first-semester students (freshmen and transfers) who are interested in learning about and practicing leadership, becoming connected to the university and local community and developing important skills for success in college and life.
 Emerging Leaders join one of six small groups of approximately thirteen new students in a specialized “Knowledge Community” (KC), based on their area of interest, providing a lens from which to explore and practice leadership.
 Each Knowledge Community is led by a leadership team consisting of trained undergraduate peer mentors along with a faculty program advisor and professional staff program advisor.
 Emerging Leaders participate in a workshop series, networking and professional development activities, and weekly KC meetings.
 As a way to put leadership skills into action, the new students within each KC work together to develop and implement a team-initiated service-learning project in the local community during the semester-long program.
 The ELP takes place only during the fall semester.

-New students can apply to be part of the ELP through an online application, available May through the end of the July orientation programs on the ELP website (applications are due July 31st).
-For more information about the ELP, visit www.binghamton.edu/emerging-leaders.
+New students can apply to be part of the ELP through an online application (applications are due in early August 2021).
+For more information about the ELP, visit https://www.binghamton.edu/programs/emerging-leaders.